About the Prize

 Within six months, Reasons had premiered at London’s Kiln Theatre, directed by Charlotte Bennett and co-produced by the Prize, Kiln Theatre, Paines Plough and 45North.
 It played a critically-acclaimed run and was subsequently made into an audio production by Audible with Ellie Keel Productions.
 It was also published by Concord Theatricals as part of our Publishing Partnership.
 In 2022, Reasons toured the UK with Paines Plough and returned to Kiln Theatre for a three-week revival run.
 In the meantime, You Bury Me had three staged readings at the Edinburgh International Festival and was developed for a major production in early 2023 at the Royal Lyceum Theatre, Edinburgh, Bristol Old Vic and the Orange Tree Theatre, directed by Katie Posner and co-produced with WPP, Paines Plough and 45North.

 The winner of the 2021 Prize, Consumed by Karis Kelly, was selected from 850 submissions by a judging panel chaired by Mel Kenyon and including the actors Nicola Walker and Jodie Whittaker, playwrights Lucy Kirkwood and Winsome Pinnock, the critic Arifa Akbar, dramaturg Nina Steiger and directors Jenny Sealey and Indhu Rubasingham.
-Kelly was awarded the £12,000 Prize in a ceremony at the London Library, and her play is currently in development for production in 2023.
+Kelly was awarded the £12,000 Prize in a ceremony at the London Library.

 “At this juncture in history it is of paramount importance that women support other talented women to excel, and I hope this prize will do just that.